oscar-urbina-tech/AgileAdapter/README.md

 Now you can start creating your holder.

-In order to create an association with our item layout, we must extend our view resolver to **extends ViewResolver**
+In order to create an association with our item layout, our view resolver class must **extends ViewResolver**

-ViewResolver is an abstract class that´s why now you need to implement the next two methods:
+ViewResolver is an abstract class.
+That´s why now you need to implement the next two methods:

     public class ItemViewResolver extends ViewResolver{